I did not threaten Israel – Lai Mohammed

 The minister also described the re-appearance of the IPOB leader as a distraction, adding that there are more pressing issues in the country for Nigerians to worry about.

-The presidency has also assured Nigerians asked Nigerians not to lose sleep over Kanu’s emergence.
+The presidency has also asked Nigerians not to lose sleep over Kanu’s emergence.

 According to presidential spokesman, Garba Shehu, Nigeria is strong enough to defend its territory against any form of threat.